Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 Overall, she found that the Stairmaster challenge helped to improve her overall endurance and health, and also led to weight loss too!

-Best Stair Stepper Workout Routines
+Top Stair Stepper Workout Plans

 The following stair stepper programs can be done as often as desired, but steppers should keep in mind that proper rest days are required in order for the body to recover.
-According to research, a day of rest is required after day three of consecutive exercise to prevent fatigue.8 They can easily fit into a 4 day workout split routine.
+According to research, a day of rest is required after day three of consecutive exercise to prevent fatigue.23 They can easily fit into a 4 day workout split routine.

 A close up of woman sweating wearing a black tank top.

-Source: cottonbro via Canva.com25
+Source: cottonbro via Canva.com24

 The following workouts can simply be used by following the instructors during the length of the video.
 Or, they can be personally tailored to an individual’s fitness level by increasing or decreasing the intensity or speed settings.